saylesss88/nix-book/src/nix/hardening_networking.md

 ## Introduction

-This chapter offers a comprehensive set of network and privacy hardening practices suitable for Linux, especially NixOS.
-You can confidently implement the entire guide to strengthen your security and privacy.
+Every setup is unique, feel free to adapt or skip sections based on your needs.

-That said, every setup is unique, feel free to adapt or skip sections based on your needs.
 Start with the basics and build up as you gain confidence.
 The goal is practical, tested hardening tailored to you.

-### Practice Safe Browsing Hygiene
+### Safe Browsing / Privacy Enhancing Habits

 **Adopt Encrypted DNS and HTTPS Everywhere**